adudenamedruby/.dotfiles/README.md

-# prefs
+# Tool Settings and Preferences

-Preferences for my text editors.
+Preferences for various tools and environment setups to save time later on.